 As home owners house sitting Europe offers

-As a home and pet owner in Europe if you need to travel away from home you can invite checked sitters to live-in and maintain and care for your property and pets.
-Many home owners who engage housesitters across Europe use sitters to ensure their property is well cared for especially in the cold winters in the Northern Hemisphere.
+As a home and pet owner in Europe when you travel away from home you can invite checked sitters to live-in.
+They will maintain and care for your property and pets.
+Many home owners who engage housesitters across Europe use sitters to ensure their property is well cared for.
+This is more common especially in the cold winters in the Northern Hemisphere.

-If pipes burst in cold weather or other unexpected domestic challenges occur then a resident sitter can act quickly taking swift action to minimise damage and fix any plumbing, electrical or structural issue that occurs.
+If pipes burst in cold weather or other unexpected domestic challenges occur, then a resident sitter can act quickly.
+They can take swift action to minimise damage and fix any plumbing, electrical or structural issues.